caioso/gbx/README.md

 #### `FUNC`

-CFunctions are an extension of the concept of 'function-labels' in standard assembly.
+Functions are an extension of the concept of 'function-labels' in standard assembly.
 They allow for expressive function calls with the `CALL` instruction and the `WITH` construction.
 Functions accept input and output argument lists that are automatically managed by the assembler in assembly time.
 They also allow for static type-check when used with the optinal `AS` keyword (allowed types are: `BOOL`, `CHAR`, `BYTE`, `WORD`, `DWORD` `STR`, their respective array types or any user-defined `PACK` type).
 The body of a function works exactly as their standard assembly counter-parts.

 ##### Example
 ``` language assembly